skumar-mca/ui-geeks-ext-package-dep/README.md

 ### From Command palette

 1. Launch the command palette by using Ctrl-Shift-P (Windows, Linux) or Cmd-Shift-P (OSX).
-2. Type <b>NPM Dependency Report<b>.
+2. Type <b>UI Geeks: Audit Dependencies<b>.

 ### From Context Menu

 1. Right click on <b>package.json</b> file in File Explorer.
-2. Select 'NPM Dependency Report' from the context menu.
+2. Select 'UI Geeks: Audit Dependencies' from the context menu.
     <br/><br/>

 ## Contact